-Depending on the severity and progress of a medical condition, individuals may be re-evaluated at various intervals.
+Depending on the stability and progress of a medical condition, MAB may recommend periodic evaluations.
 In many cases, drivers whose license privileges have not been approved or have been suspended, may be approved at a later time when their medical condition has improved.

 If a person's license has been revoked and they request to have it reinstated, they may be referred by the MVA for review by the Driver Wellness and Safety Division and/or the Medical Advisory Board.

 Other than self-reports, individuals may be brought to the attention of MVA for possible medical review by the MAB from: